mccombs/Craft-Plugin-Sample/README.md

 + Record Install
 + SimSimple CRUD setup for managing "samples"
-+ Craft admin pavel views - index and build
++ Craft admin panel views - index and build
 + Simple list view for "samples"
 + This CRUD also runs a verification against the Sample model